-Explore complete Greece - Athens / Italy - Rome (Greco-Roman) Program details on CSB/SJU Global Portal.
+Explore complete Italy - Rome Program details on CSB/SJU Global Portal.

-The focus of this two-site program is the study of classical art, history, religion and literature in Athens and Rome.
+The focus of this program is the study of classical art, history, religion and literature in Rome.
 All courses are offered exclusively to CSB/SJU students, taught in English in classrooms, at historical and archaeological sites, and in museums.
-Courses are taught by distinguished professors from universities and colleges in Athens and Rome.
-In addition to these courses, all students will participate in the Study Abroad Seminar, taught by their faculty director, and a Greek & Italian culture and language course.
+Courses are taught by distinguished professors from universities and colleges in Rome.
+In addition to these courses, all students will participate in the Study Abroad Seminar, taught by their faculty director, and an Italian culture and language course.

 For course descriptions, refer to CSB/SJU Global Portal

-In Athens and Rome students live with other CSB/SJU students in apartments located in the hearts of residential neighborhoods.
+In Rome students live with other CSB/SJU students in apartments located in the hearts of residential neighborhoods.
 Students have an opportunity to experience life in a major urban setting.
 Small groups of CSB/SJU students share living, cooking and sleeping quarters in these metropolises.
-Students are responsible for preparing their own meals, except for their weekday lunches while in Athens.
+Students are responsible for preparing their own meals while in Rome.

 During a semester abroad, CSB/SJU students pay the same tuition as if on campus.
 Instead of paying CSB/SJU Housing and Meal Plan, all students studying abroad pay an Education Abroad Fee.
 Find program fee cost information on the CSB/SJU Global Portal.

 See which Scholarships you may qualify for with participating on this program.

 Rome, Italy: Jason Schlude, Classics, Languages and Cultures Department

 Program Advisor: Jessica Dickau, Center for Global Education